Kian121/Multinational-Retail-Data-Centralisation/README.md

 # Multinational Retail Data Centrialisation
 This project aims to consolidate sales data from various sources into a centralised database for a multinational company.
 This system will streamline data access and analysis, extracting from formats like AWS RDS, S3 buckets, and REST APIs.
+The primary goal is to establish a centralised database system that consolidates the company's sales data, serving as a unified source of truth.

 ## Table of Contents
 1. [Introduction](#introduction)